genomescale/assessing-mcmc-convergence/README.md

 What has occured above is that the turquoise chain is only exploring the small mode, and the gold chain is only exploring the large mode.
-Because the probability mass of each mode is roughly equal, the smaller node *must* have a higher probability density, as mass divided by volume equals density!
+Because the probability mass of each mode is roughly equal, the smaller mode *must* have a higher probability density, as mass divided by volume equals density!

 ## MCMC sampling